On good tech debt

 Good debt can help you, bad debt generally hurts you.
 This article from Investopedia titled Good Debt vs. Bad Debt talks about some of the nuances, but their summary is perfect for this discussion:

-Good debt has the potential to increase your net worth or enhance your life in an important way.
-Bad debt involves borrowing money to purchase rapidly depreciating assets or only for the purpose of consumption.
+Good debt has the potential to increase your net worth or improve your quality of life.
+Bad debt involves borrowing money to purchase rapidly depreciating assets or only for consumption.
 Determining whether a debt is good or bad sometimes depends on an individual's financial situation, including how much they can afford to lose. — Good Debt vs. Bad Debt

 So how do we decide if something is "good debt"?
 Well it's a little tricky.
 Let's look into a mortgage as an example.